ProjectPythia/pythia-foundations/foundations/terminal.md

 ## Installing Python in the Terminal

-If you are running Python in the terminal, it is best to install Miniforge.
+If you are running Python in the terminal, it is best to install {term}`Miniforge`.
 You can do that by following the [instructions for your machine](https://github.com/conda-forge/miniforge).

 :::{tip}For Windows users
 When [installing Miniforge using the Windows installer](https://conda-forge.org/download/), make sure to check "Create start menu shortcuts (supported packages only)".
 Then in your start menu or search box, you will find the "Miniforge Prompt", where you will enter commands.